nextcloud/documentation/user_manual/files/filesweb.rst

 Sharing Files
 -------------

-You can share any file or folder on ownCloud with a local user, group, or any person online with a public link.
+When enabled by the administrator, you can share any file or folder on ownCloud with a local user, group, or any person online with a public link.
 By sharing a file or folder, the user or group can download the information directly to their system.
 Shared files and folders depict a globe icon and the status *Shared* in the file or folder row.

 To share a file or folder:

-1. Using your cursor, hover over on an item in the Files app field.
+1. Using your cursor, hover over an item in the Files Application View.

 2. Locate the **Share** icon in the file or folder row.